RTIInternational/harness-vue-bootstrap/docs/components/filters/select.md

 -->
 [[toc]]
 ## Basic Example
 A basic `<select>` element using [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) for styling.
 This component binds the select element to a harness filter, and the `<option>` elements to the options for that filter.
-**TODO: Link to harness filter/options docs**
+For more on Harness-Vue filter options, see the [Harness-Vue page definition documentation](https://next.harnessjs.org/introduction/page-definitions.html#filters).

-All filter values and option values are treated as strings (unless `multiple`, see below).
+All filter values and option values are treated as strings (unless the prop `multiple` is `true`, see examples below).

 <harness-vue-bootstrap-select :filter="{'key': 'exampleSelect', 'label': 'Example Select'}"  />